-Here Irma Dambrauskė discusses the importance of treating employees as customers, adapting to a pandemic, the frustrations of stagnation and the British brand that inspires her lifestyle.
+Here Irma Dambrauskė discusses the importance of treating employees as customers, the frustrations of stagnation, the British brand that inspires her lifestyle and much, much more.

 I was born and bred in Lithuania, but after high school, I moved to the UK to study Psychology and Management at Bradford University.
 It was very different from the education experience I had in Lithuania.
 Over here (in Lithuania), things are a lot more academic but I found that it was much more about applied sciences in the UK.
 You really had to research real-time examples and cases.
 Since my degree was a joint degree, it was interesting to learn about both business and theory-based psychology as a science.
 It was challenging having to mix and match the knowledge but it was great.

 During one summer vacation, I came back to Vilnius and did an internship in HR.
 The experience really got me interested in the field.
 For me, the idea of connecting to almost everyone in an organisation and understanding what each department does has always fascinated me.
 This is when I considered that this might be the field for me.
 So once I finished my studies in the UK, I returned to Vilnius and started a job in recruitment.
 It was a really good experience.
 I believe recruitment is the most dynamic department within the HR and People field.
 It was amazing to learn about different industries and types of positions while meeting other people and creating different networks within the industry.

 I love the feeling of connectedness we have on the team.
 We see so many different stories and personal journeys within the organisation and it’s always so rewarding seeing what people do professionally.
 Someone who might join as a specialist might eventually become a big leader.
 And it’s amazing to think that we helped them to prove themselves, supported them and solved their challenges.
 Seeing what we’ve done and given is great.